Michael Lydeamore

 Once your package is created:

-- Close other open RStudio projects
+1. Close other open RStudio projects

-- Reopen the
+2. Reopen the .Rproj file

 You’re now developing a package!